gamendez98/analisis-algoritmos/HW5/README.md

 Then, based on said files, `query_generator.py` was used to create queries composed of 1k, 10k, 100k and 1M of requests.
 Given the nature of `query_generator.py`, each and every single one of the requests appears at least once in the file.

 Having created the test files, tests were done to check the runtime of each case.
-Said results may be found in `results_suffixes.xlsx`
+Said results may be found in `results_suffixes.xlsx`.
+Due to time constraints, we were unable to complete some of the data, but we were able to take most of the samples.